|Short Description:||Agile Methods|

 |Faculty or Section :||Faculty of Business, Education, Law and Arts|

 |ASCED code :||020305 - Systems Analysis and Design|

 Students are required to have access to a personal computer, e-mail capabilities and Internet access to UConnect.
 Current details of computer requirements can be found at http://www.usq.edu.au/current-students/support/computing/hardware.

 This course focuses on the major theme of Agile Business Analysis and Project Management skills using contemporary methodologies.
 It addresses key professional competencies, skills, knowledge areas, values and dispositions in Agile Methods.
 The importance of written and oral communication skills is given due prominence.
-The course will enable students to understand Scrum methods and other contemporary approaches to Systems Design Methodologies, as well as a range of tools and techniques.
+The course will enable students to understand iterative delivery methods and other contemporary approaches to Systems Design Methodologies, as well as a range of tools and techniques.
 Major trends and issues affecting business analysis and design in the business sector are also studied.
-The course simulations, exercises and games aim to give you greater comfort in dealing with people and facilitating groups which is required when applying Agile Methods in business settings.
+The course simulations and exercises aim to give you greater comfort in dealing with people and facilitating groups which is required when applying Agile Methods in business settings.
 You will research the considerable resources on Agile Methods that are available through the internet.